 Early Electronic Television

 This set is perhaps the most unusual pre-1945 English model.
 It used a 9" vertically mounted with a 45 degree mirror and a huge magnifying lens on the front of the cabinet that made the picture as big as on a 14" set.
 At the top in the center is a 78 rpm phonograph.
 It also has a AM/SW radio.
-Here is the service manual.
+Here is technical information.

 HMV later made the 902A, which used a 12 inch CRT horizontally mounted in place of the lens and mirror, which were too expensive to make and also had a somewhat restricted viewing angle.
 Some people found the the 902 unpleasant to watch, like looking down a mine shaft said one person.
 No 902As are known to exist (Information courtesy of David Boynes).